VanjaRo/Music_controller/README.md

 # Music_controller

 Music controller app using React, Django and Spotify api.
-# Music-Controller-Web-App

-The code was written using Tech With Tim's "Django & React Full Stack Web App Tutorial" series.
+The code was written with Tech With Tim's "Django & React Full Stack Web App Tutorial" series.

 ## Setup Instructions